AminAskariX/TaskFlow/README.md

    ```
 2. Open `index.html` in your browser.
 3. Login using the username and password (default: `admin` and `1234`).
 4. Manage your tasks by adding, editing, or deleting them.
+Set both the date and time for reminders.

 ---